VahidTheOnly/NeuralNet-Regression-Classification/README.md

     - `compute_cost`: Calculates the categorical cross-entropy loss.
     - `gradient_descent`: Updates parameters using gradient descent.
     - `learning_rate_decay`: Implements learning rate decay over epochs.
+    - `mini_batch`: Creates mini-batches from data (X, y).
     - `nn_model`: Trains the model using the above functions.
     - `predict`: Makes predictions using the trained model.
 3. **Evaluation**:
-    - Evaluates the model using classification report and accuracy score.
+    - Evaluates the model using classification report and accuracy score first with learning rate decay and then with mini-batch.
     - Displays confusion matrix.
     - Visualizes misclassified examples.